-Our present financial resources are limited and are not sufficient to complete research and development of or commercialize any of our technologies or continue operations significantly beyond or current fiscal year ending May 31, 2008.
+Our present financial resources are limited and are not sufficient to complete research and development of or commercialize any of our technologies or continue operations significantly beyond our current fiscal year ending May 31, 2008.
+In addition, we need to raise equity in the amount of approximately \$4 million to meet certain requirements of the American Stock Exchange and avoid delisting of our securities from that exchange.
 We face many uncertainties with respect to research and development and the timing of commercialization of our SOCRATES®, AWSMTM, UNICORNTM and TIICMTM based products, the availability and level of government funding, the FAA approvals required for our products, and the long sales cycle from initial customer contact to actual, if any, revenue generation.
 Depending on the outcome of these uncertainties, we might not be able to generate sufficient, if any, revenue or investment capital to fund our research and development and operations over the period of years we believe are required to commercialize our products.
-In each of our last three fiscal years, we have incurred substantial operating losses which we have funded, in part, with equity capital that we raised from new investors.
+In each of our prior fiscal years, we have incurred substantial operating losses which we have funded, in part, with equity capital that we raised from new investors.